From Stinespring dilation to Sz.-Nagy dilation on the symmetrized bidisc and operator models: Functional Models

-\textbf{Acknowledgements.} The research is partially supported by the Skirball Foundation via the Center for Advanced Studies in Mathematics at Ben-Gurion University of the Negev.
-The author would like to thank Orr Shalit for his invaluable comments on this article.
+\textbf{Acknowledgement.} The author would like to thank Orr Shalit for his invaluable comments on this article.
 Moreover, the author is grateful to Orr Shalit for providing warm and generous hospitality at Ben-Gurion University, Be'er Sheva, Israel.